a-bissell/app13.info/_posts/2026-06-12-anatomy-of-a-robot-worm.md

 **Process obfuscation.** The agent renames itself to look like a kernel thread: `[kworker/0:1]`, `systemd-udevd`, `systemd-journald`, `dbus-daemon`.
 A quick `ps aux` won't reveal anything unusual.

 **Log cleaning.** Scrubs syslog, auth.log, and bash_history for worm-related keywords.
-Covers its tracks.

-**MQTT redirect.** This is the persistence play.
-The agent rewrites `/etc/hosts` to point `global-robot-mqtt.unitree.com` and `robot-mqtt.unitree.com` at the C2 server.
+**MQTT redirect.** The agent rewrites `/etc/hosts` to point `global-robot-mqtt.unitree.com` and `robot-mqtt.unitree.com` at the C2 server.
 The robot's OTA daemon (`ota_boxed`) reconnects on its next cycle — typically within 10 seconds — and now takes orders from the attacker's MQTT broker instead of Unitree's cloud.
-Persistent, fleet-scale control through the robot's own update mechanism.

 ---

 ## Phase 2: Autonomous LAN Propagation

-Patient zero was compromised at a conference, a college campus, a public street.
-It goes back to the office, to somewhere it's on a LAN with other robots.
+Patient zero was compromised at a conference.
+It goes back to the office LAN with other robots.

-The worm agent wakes up and listens.

 ### Discovery

 CycloneDDS uses the Simple Participant Discovery Protocol (SPDP): every DDS participant announces itself via UDP multicast on `239.255.0.1:7400`.
 No authentication required.
 Even on robots with DDS Security enabled, SPDP announcements are visible to any device on the L2 segment.

-The worm listens for participants that subscribe to `rt/webrtcreq` — the topic the WebRTC bridge uses to receive signaling messages.
+The worm listens for participants that subscribe to `rt/webrtcreq`, the topic the WebRTC bridge uses to receive signaling messages.
 Finding that subscriber means finding another robot's WebRTC bridge, which is another target.

 ### The SDP Overflow